LiberTEM/LiberTEM/docs/source/sample_datasets.rst

 Public datasets
 ~~~~~~~~~~~~~~~~

-Some data to work with have been obtained from Zenodo.
+Some data to work with can be downloaded from Zenodo.

 +-----------------------------------------------------+-------------------------------------------------------------------+-----------------+---------------------+--------+
 | Link                                                | Description                                                       | Format          | Dimension           | Size   |